About Southern Strop Co.

 Achieving this starts with a clean cut of naturally finished Kangaroo leather, every skin meticulously selected and individually vetted for its fine, consistent, and superior surface finish.
 This leather is then mounted onto a singular, hard, lightweight, precision CNC-cut piece of gloss black polycarbonate.

-Polycarbonate also known as Acrylic is essentially a rigid thermoplastic, that is naturally lightweight, dimensionally stable, non pourous, and completely flat.
+Polycarbonate also known as Acrylic is essentially a rigid thermoplastic, that is naturally lightweight, dimensionally stable, non pourous, is completely flat and will not warp.

 Combined they create a unique stropping sensation, being lightweight in hand, yet with a firm and stable feel.
 Their hard base mimics the stable support of a sharpening stone, while maintaining the comfort and expected results of leather.